 How the Double Moss Stitch Got its Name

 The double moss stitch pattern, like the stitch it's based on, takes its name from the spotted texture it creates.
 Some believe the small bumps resemble the lovely green moss that dots rocks.
 The small close dots it creates has also led this stitch to be called the double seed stitch.
 But no matter what name you use for it this stitch is wonderful.

 Tips for Knitting the Double Moss Stitch

 There are some things you should keep in mind no matter what you're knitting.
-As you knit it's important that you keep the yarn at the same tension as you knit.
+It's important that you keep the yarn at the same tension as you knit.
 You don't want to pull the yarn too tight or it will make it harder to knit.
 If you hold the yarn too loosely it will make your stitches larger and they will seem elongated.

-When knitting it's good to remember that the size of your needle will also affect the gauge of your work.
+It's good to remember that the size of your needle will also affect your work.
 Most patterns include a recommended needle size.
-When you understand how different needles change the size of your work you can properly choose which needle will fit your designs.
+When you understand how different needles change the size of your work, you can properly choose which needle will fit your designs.